chingu-voyages/voyage-project-aihelper/README.md

 extend it in ways we haven't envisioned.
 In other words, use the power of teamwork to make it distinctive and unique.

 Remember, UI/UX creativity is yours to explore—design an interface that stands out while ensuring ease of use.

+Also, there is no need for Voyage teams to purchase any subscriptions or software in order to create or run your app.
+Gemini's free tier is sufficent and there many [web hosting services](https://github.com/chingu-voyages/Handbook/blob/main/docs/resources/techresources/appdeployment.md) with free tiers you can use to deploy your app.

 ## Requirements & Specifications